Akramtools/Filemagicpro1/README.md

 # FileMagic Pro

-FileMagic Pro ek free online tool hai jo aapki files ko easily manage karne mein help karta hai.
+FileMagic Pro is a free online tool that helps you manage and convert your files easily.

 ## Features
 - Fast file processing
 - Easy to use
-- Free forever
+- 100% Free forever
+- Works on all devices

-## Website
+## Visit Website
 https://akramtools.github.io/Filemagicpro1/